Royal Exhibition Building: Construction

-1880–1901
+Opening, Centennial International Exhibition (1880) and Melbourne Centennial Exhibition (1888)

-In the 1880s, the building hosted two major International Exhibitions: The Melbourne International Exhibition in 1880 and the Melbourne Centennial Exhibition in 1888, celebrating a century of European settlement in Australia.
+During the 1880s, the building hosted two major International Exhibitions: The Melbourne International Exhibition in 1880 and the Melbourne Centennial Exhibition in 1888, celebrating a century of European settlement in Australia.

+In 1888, electric lighting was installed for the Centennial International Exhibition, making it one of the first in the world that was accessible during night time.
+The interior decorations changed between the two exhibitions of 1880 and 1888.
+In 1880, the walls were left bare and windows and door joinery coloured green.
+In 1888, walls were painted for the first time.
+The decoration was by interior designer John Ross Anderson.

+Temporary seat of government

 The most significant event to occur in the Exhibition Building was the opening of the first Parliament of Australia on 9 May 1901, following the inauguration of the Commonwealth of Australia on 1 January.
 After the official opening, the Federal Parliament moved to the Victorian State Parliament House, while the Victorian Parliament moved to the Exhibition Building for the next 26 years.

+The interior was repainted at this time and this scheme survives today.

 On 3 September 1901, the Countess of Hopetoun, wife of the Governor-General, announced the winners of a competition to design the Australian National Flag.
-A large flag, 5.5 metres by 11 metres, was unfurled and flown over the dome of the Royal Exhibition Building.
+A large flag, 5.5 metres by 11 metres, was unfurled and flown over the dome.

-1901–1979

-In 1902, the building hosted the Australian Federal International Exhibition.
-The period after this time saw the building used for many purposes.
-During the 1919 Spanish flu epidemic, the building was used as an influenza hospital.
+The building continued to function as an general use exhibition space and in 1902, hosted the Australian Federal International Exhibition and in 1907 the Australian Exhibition of Women's Work.
+During the 1919 Spanish flu epidemic, it was used as an influenza hospital.

+Following their use as exhibition space, the rear annexes of the building were seen as a blight by many and the Victorian cabinet was not willing to budget adequate funds to rebuild in the event of a disaster.